oklabflensburg/open-social-map/SQL.md

-## Households At Risk Of Homelessness
+## Households At Risk Of Homelessness By Districts

 Von Wohnungslosigkeit bedrohte Haushalte (Räumungsklagen) in den Stadtteilen 2017 bis 2021